AdobeDocs/experience-manager-assets-essentials.en/help/integrate-assets-essentials-creative-cloud.md

 ---
 title: Integrate Assets Essentials with Creative Cloud applications
-description: Understand how to set up integration with Assets Essentials for Creative Cloud users.
+description: Integrate Assets Essentials with Creative Cloud applications so that you can use Adobe Asset link in-app panel to connect to [!DNL Assets Essentials] repository from within the supported [!DNL Adobe Creative Cloud] desktop applications.
 ---

 # Integrate Assets Essentials with Creative Cloud applications {#integrate-assets-essentials-creative-cloud-applications}